6-8 minutes

 * Wildcard operator = Add an asterisk as a placeholder for any unknown or wildcard terms.
 Example: “a * saved is a * earned” basically think of it as “fill in the gaps” because that’s what Google does when you use the wildcard operator, it helps you fill in the gaps if you are not sure about a particular search.

 One of the most confusing parts of refined search queries are the part where you attach the ALL in front of some advanced search terms.
 Because how can intext: and allintext: and also intitle: or allintitle: be the same search query?
 It isn’t, but what’s the difference?
-When you use the allinurl: what you are basically telling Google is to look for ALL of the terms in that specified part of HTML only.

 Above example will bring you results that contain ALL of the keywords ONLY in the body text of a web document.
 Whereas if you searched